The Reality of Extended Travel

 It has been an incredible journey, albeit a tiring one at times.
 This extended travel has taught me many things about living life on the road.
 Is it easy – no; is it enjoyable – mostly yes; is it recommended – definitely yes, but not for too long.

-If you wish to take on the challenge of extended travel, you will need to know of few tips from my experience of having done this many, many times.
+If you wish to take on the challenge of extended travel, you will need to know of a few tips from my experience of having done this many, many times.

 Don’t Have A Detailed Itinerary

 If travelling for an extended period at the same pace as on a shorter holiday, you will quickly become exhausted.
 If you have the time, use it.
 Instead of trying to see five cities in two weeks, why not stay in the one place for a week or even longer.
 Not only is this a cheaper way of travel, but it allows one to gain a deeper understanding of the places visited.
-This is such an important area that it is included on a separate page, and this is reached by following the link below:Read more: The Benefits of Slow Travel
+This is such an important area that is included on a separate page, and this is reached by following the link below:Read more: The Benefits of Slow Travel

 Taking A Break From Travel

 Even if travelling slowly, you will eventually reach a point where you no longer want to unpack and repack your bags.
-Your only desire it to stay in one place and do nothing.
+Your only desire is to stay in one place and do nothing.
 If you feel this way, then listen to what your mind and body are saying and stop.
-Find a decent place in a location to truly relax and be pampered if that is your desire.
+Find a decent place in a location to relax and be pampered if that is your desire.
 Don’t keep pushing along the travel road if you are getting so weary that the experience is no longer enjoyable.
 If you hit travel burnout, it will take you a very long time to recover, so don’t push yourself to that point.
 How long you stay in one place will depend on the circumstance.
-During a 6-7 week period on the road, I usually had a period of 3 or 4 nights where I stopped to recharge.
+During a 6-7 weeks period on the road, I usually had a period of 3 or 4 nights, where I stopped to recharge.
 If you are travelling for longer or if your travel is particularly tiring, then you may need to stay a week or more.
 Listen to what your body and mind are telling you – when the time is right to start moving again, you will know.

 Establish A Base or Two